AlienDenis12/LawinServerV3/README.md

 * CloudStorage and ClientSettings (Settings Saving).
 * Events (added updated keychain that includes galactus, travis, device, skyfire and more)
 * Fixed logging in on some builds
+* Working Battlepass from s2-s10 (can change but you have to update also the mcp. its made for chapter 1 seasons in chapter 2 they changed the system)
 * Locker: (fully working)
     + Changing items.
     + Changing banner icon and banner color.